GeoArkadeep/Stresslog/README.md

 We **welcome contributions**—feel free to submit a pull request!

 ### Guidelines for Contributions
-✅ **Pull Requests are Welcome:** If you have an improvement, bug fix, or feature, send a PR.
+* Pull Requests are Welcome: If you have an improvement, bug fix, or feature, send a PR.
-❌ **No Code-Style Requirements:** We don’t enforce a specific coding style—if the tests pass, your code is valid.
+* No Code-Style Requirements: We don’t enforce a specific coding style — if the tests pass, your code is valid.

 ## Acknowledgements